blakeofwilliam/javascript-assignments/README.md

 ### Testing that your code works
 In order to validate that your code works, simply run `npm test` and ensure that all of the tests pass.

+### Basic git commands for later
+`git fetch` fetches all branches from the remote repo

+`git branch -a` lists all available branches

+`git checkout BRANCH_NAME`

+`git pull origin BRANCH_NAME` pulls the latest version of a branch from the remote repo